peterarsentev/code_quality_principles/README.md

     this.point = EvenIt.this.findEven(this.point);
     return EvenIt.this.data[this.point++];

-The main differents from this two snippets is splitting the validation part and main logic part.
-Right now, we have two independents parts of code.
+The main difference from these two snippets is to split the validation part and main logic part.
+Right now, we have two independent parts of code.

 Let's consider more complex situation.

 We need to validate the users input by few conditions.

-We can do by this one:
+We can do like this:

     public class Credential {
         boolean hasAccess(final User login) {